onosproject/onos-config/docs/gnmi_extensions.md

 Extension 102 is used to set the `device type`.
 If a Configuration already exists for this device name and version and its device type is different to what's given in extension 101, then an error is returned.

+## Use of Extension 103 (list of devices disconnected) in GetResponse, SetResponse, SubscribeResponse
+In onos-config the gNMI extension number 103 has been reserved for the `list of devices disconnected`.
+The changes and device configuration is still valid and held by onos-config until the device arrives in the network.

+### GetResponse and SetResponse
+In the GetResponse and GetRequest the `103` extension has an attached message containing a comma separated list of devices, e.g `device1,device2,device3` signaling which devices in the request are not yet connected to onos-config.

+### SubscribeResponse
+In the SubscribeResponse the `103` extension has an attached message containing a single device, e.g `device1` signaling that the device in the request is not yet connected to onos-config but a configuration object has been changed. in Subscribe there is one device per response since it's a 1:1 relationship path to update, where the path include one device.